Blogs About Content Marketing 17 min read

-3 Basic Digital Marketing Frameworks to Guide Your Strategy
+3 Basic Digital Strategy Frameworks to Guide Your Planning

 - 17 Jun 2021 7 min read

-First things first, what exactly is a digital marketing framework?
+First things first, what exactly is a digital marketing framework or digital strategy framework?
 In simple terms, it’s a document that outlines the flow of the marketing process, identifying critical requirements and key touchpoints.
 It ensures you miss nothing in the complex process.

 1. RACE Planning